 How To Care For Pocket Pets: Rabbits, Guinea Pigs, Ferrets, Rats and Mice

-In this special episode of Ask The Vet with Dr Leigh, we are joined by special guest Dr Bree from the Avian Reptile and Exotic Vet Hospital in Sydney to talk everything pocket pet.
+In this special episode of Ask The Vet with Dr Leigh, we are joined by a special guest Dr Bree Talbot from the Bryon Bay Wildlife Hospital who is an expert in pocket pet health.

 If you prefer to read here is the discussion transcribed: